Meet Your NPAA Executive

 Jason Coolen, PT Director, Board Liaison

-Aurélie currently serves as the President of the NPAA.
-She completed the Occupational Therapist and Physiotherapist Assistant Diploma Program at Mohawk College in 2014.
-Since graduation, she has worked in various healthcare settings, such as long term care homes, physiotherapy clinics, community care and hospital settings.
-Aurélie has worked with acquired brain injury, spinal cord injury, stroke, geriatrics, orthopaedic conditions, developmental disabilities and the mental health population.
+Aurélie currently serves as the Past President of the NPAA.
+She completed the Occupational Therapist and Physiotherapy Assistant Diploma Program at Mohawk College in 2014.
+Since graduation, she has worked in various health care settings, such as long-term care homes, physiotherapy clinics, community care and hospital settings.
+Aurélie has worked with acquired brain injury, spinal cord injury, stroke, geriatrics, orthopaedic conditions, developmental disabilities, and the mental health population.

 You can contact Aurélie at email@example.com.